 Continuous Patient Monitoring and Documentation

 Lab tests are key to making treatment choices.
-Blood tests, including a basic metabolic panel (BMP), should be done every 2 hours for the first 6 hours10.
-After that, if the patient is getting better, they should be done every 4 hours10.
-The team also checks the patient’s brain function every hour to watch for signs of swelling10.
+Blood tests, including a basic metabolic panel (BMP), should be done every 2 hours initially.
+Tracking lab values supports data-driven treatment of dka nursing decisions.

 Fluid and Electrolyte Replacement Protocols